-After the OP, the episode shifts the spotlight over to Beatrice.
-About time too because of all the characters in Princess Principal, Beatrice is the one that you have to justify being a spy the most.
+After the OP, the episode hands the spotlight over to Beatrice.
+About time too because of all the characters in PriPri, Beatrice is the one the show needs to justify her being a spy the most.
 At least with Princess, she’s got that royal clout going and as we saw last episode, she can talk the talk during a mission.
-You look at Beatrice and she just seems like the kind of person who would fluctuate between “I can do this!” and “Dear God, why did I agree to do this?!”.
-It’s not exactly spy material is it?
+Beatrice on the other hand, you look at her and she just seems like the kind of person who would fluctuate between “I can do this!” and “Dear God, why did I agree to do this?!”.
+It’s not exactly spy material, is it?

 Sure enough, Beatrice joins the team rather reluctantly.
-While Princess is keeping her end of the bargain by first helping Ange and Dorothy out with infiltrating an airship for some plates, Beatrice is convinced that the spies can’t be trusted.
+While Princess is keeping her end of the bargain by first helping Ange and Dorothy out with infiltrating an airship for some manufacturing plates, Beatrice is convinced that the spies can’t be trusted.
 To be fair, she has every right to feel that way.
 While not in the know about Operation Changeling, seeing Ange in disguise is enough of a cause for Beatrice to be suspicious (imagine her reaction if she found out who Ange really is…).
-Since no one in the Kingdom can be trusted either, poor Beatrice naturally takes it upon herself to make sure Ange isn’t putting Princess in danger and follows her onto the airship where the mission takes place.
+Since no one in the Kingdom can be trusted either, poor Beatrice naturally takes it upon herself to make sure Ange isn’t putting Princess in danger and follows her onto the airship.
 You can imagine how well that would go.

 If you really think about it, the smart thing for Ange to do would be to straight up kill Beatrice.
 Dark I know but since Beatrice can’t fight and it’s safe to assume that she couldn’t last a minute in an interrogation, she is pretty much a liability.
 At first glance, she seems like dead weight and in the world of espionage, it would benefit a spy such as Ange to have her dead.

-Beyond Ange being a nicer girl than she lets on, Beatrice’s place in the team is 100% justified thanks to her ability to mimic voices.
-Director Masaki Tachibana explained in an interview that the staff realized that Beatrice needed something outstanding in order for a newcomer such as her to be on a team of expert spies.
+Beyond Ange being a nicer girl than she lets on, Beatrice’s place in the team is 100% justified thanks to her ability to mimic voices, which is revealed to via a mechanical implant in her throat.
+There’s an interview on AnimeNewsNetwork where director Masaki Tachibana explains that the staff realized that Beatrice needed something outstanding in order for a newcomer such as her to be on a team of expert spies.
 It makes sense.
 With an ability such as that, why would a spy pass that up?
-That said, I just love that staff happened to settle on Beatrice being part-robot.
+That said, I’m dying to know why exactly they settled on Beatrice being part-robot.
 Seriously, how did they come to that conclusion?
 It’s a bit of a leap if you ask me.
 Not that I’m complaining though because it is hilarious and charming hearing such masculine voices come out of Beatrice’s mouth and it does create a unique gimmick for her.

-Episode 1 admittedly gives away Beatrice’s ability though how Episode 3 leads into revealing the story behind it is still still well-executed.
+Episode 1 admittedly gives away Beatrice’s ability though how Episode 3 leads into revealing the story behind it is still well-executed.
 I won’t lie, it’s unsettling hearing Beatrice’s voice muffle and glitch with static.
+That and watching Beatrice fix the mechanism with some pliers.
 It’s the only time it happens in this show and thank goodness that is the case because I really didn’t want to hear it again when I originally watched this episode.
-I suppose Beatrice’s father never gets death beyond him being a mad scientist though it serves its purpose as a reason why Beatrice was experimented on.
-What does get rough to sit through is seeing Beatrice use pliers to fix her throat.
-Just…no. Seeing someone so innocent looking do something like that is too much for me.
+I suppose Beatrice’s father never gets depth beyond him being a mad scientist though it serves its purpose as a reason why Beatrice was experimented on.

 At least Beatrice can finally put her ability to good use.
 At the start of the episode, she’s ashamed of it, as evident in her running off in tears once Ange and Dorothy find out.
-Being spy honestly makes her begin to at least appreciate its utility, allowing her to contribute to the team’s operations and by extension, help Princess in any way she can.
+By being a spy, Beatrice begins to recognize and even appreciate its utility, allowing her to contribute to the team’s operations and by extension, help Princess in any way she can.
 This also refers back to what I was saying about Beatrice needing to see the bigger picture.
 When Ange finally is in danger, Beatrice realizes that she can’t do nothing but complain and decides to use whatever might be useful to survive for her sake and her friends’.

 As usual, the action is very entertaining to watch.
-How it can it not when you have Ange running along the surface of an airship, dodging gunfire?
+How can it not when you have Ange running along the surface of an airship and dodging gunfire?
 I especially like how this scene incorporates the C-Ball.
-Episode 1 establishes that Ange has to let the gadget cool down, even putting it in a refrigeration container to speed up the progress.
+Episode 1 establishes that Ange has to let the gadget cool down, even putting it in some kind of coolant to speed up the progress.
 This episode really stresses that disadvantage as the gadget overheats, forcing Ange to speed things up before it malfunctions.
-It doesn’t put her life on the line (really, that was Beatrice’s job) but it does make things feel more hectic.
+It doesn’t put her life on the line (that ends up Beatrice’s job) but it does make things feel more hectic.

 The very last scene is extremely charming as you see Beatrice play along with Ange’s chronic lying.
 Princess and Dorothy’s reactions are especially priceless as they wonder what exactly happened at the airship that made their respective peers so close now.
 I think what impresses me though is that Beatrice does kind of get how the Black Lizard Planet phrase works.
 She catches on that Ange actually likes sugar in her tea and not salt as she claims and later gives sugar, calling it salt from the Black Lizard Planet.
 It’s very much in the same vein where Ange uses the phrase to separate a truth from herself.
 A shame Beatrice doesn’t catch on the trick entirely.
 When Ange said she and Princess met before at the Black Lizard Planet, she really wasn’t kidding.